Legitimacy depends on a strong link between public will, policies and public office-holdersShare article

 Weighing trade-offs and priorities

 The book covers 48 examples, honing in on 10 in depth.
-The Canadian examples are: Ontario's housing legislation; Toronto's transport infrastructure and its city planning; citizen ID cards in British Columbia; and a national Canada mental health action plan.
+The Canadian examples are: Ontario's housing legislation; Toronto's transport infrastructure and its city planning; ID cards in British Columbia; and a national Canada mental health action plan.
 The Australian cases are: Melbourne's People's Panel to decide the city's 10-year, AUD5 billion plan; an obesity strategy and a 30-year infrastructure investment plan in the state of Victoria; community safety at night in Adelaide; and a royal commission in the state of South Australia on nuclear waste.

 These examples highlight the wide range of issues that long-form deliberative processes have been used to solve.
 The key to deciding whether a topic is appropriate for this process must be about weighing trade-offs and identifying priorities rather than answering a black-and-white question.
 Furthermore, these processes have been used to help governments of all levels, from local to national.

-The research demonstrates that, beyond the obvious democratic benefit, involving citizens in big policy decisions and giving them the time to become informed before they give their recommendations leads to more legitimate and effective policies.
+The research demonstrates that, beyond the obvious democratic benefit, involving communities in big policy decisions and giving them the time to become informed before they give their recommendations leads to more legitimate and effective policies.
 When given the opportunity to play an important role in shaping policies that affect their lives, people take it seriously and have proved time and again to be competent.

 Using a long-form deliberative process is also a win for policymakers.
 It gives them agency to act on issues where government is “stuck” due to political pressures, gaining the legitimacy to make hard choices.
 A number of the examples also highlight the fact that such a process permits public authorities to be more radical than they might have dared otherwise.
 However, because participants always have to consider their recommendations within budgetary and feasibility constraints, they are nonetheless pragmatic.

-Governments in other countries would do well to learn the lessons from Canada and Australia and realise that adding informed citizen views to the heart of big public decisions can help them win legitimacy for their policies and public support for their actions.
+Governments in other countries would do well to learn the lessons from Canada and Australia and realise that adding informed community views to the heart of big public decisions can help them win legitimacy for their policies and public support for their actions.

 Find out how to get involved in our Finding Legitimacy project